dmontecino/SMARTeR/README.md

 out
 ```

-# To create a species attribute:
+# Create a species attribute:

 Basically the function 'create_species_function' creates a Data Model that only
 has a species attribute as a tree with two levels.
 Then this species attribute-only